flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ```

 ## Find
-It finds an admin account by the given username.
+It finds an user account by the given username.
 It returns an [Account](#account-instance) instance and an `error` object.
 ```go
 acct, err := accountsApi.Find("admin")
 if err != nil {